IchigoWalker/MSI-GS60-2QE-Clover/README.md

 My CLOVER config/drivers/dsdt patches for MSI GS60 2QE
 ========

 This repo containg all the drivers, patches and configs that needed for successful Hackintosh run on this laptop.
+Use Legacy or mixed boot to make HD5600 work properly.

 #### Not working
 - Sleep
 - DisplayPort
--

 #### AppleALC
 My AppleALC layouts can be found [here](https://github.com/IchigoWalker/AppleALC-for-MSI-GS60-2QE)